jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 If this clicks for you, then you're who I want to talk to.
-You don't necessarily think of yourself as atheistic, but too much of religion is alienating, and spirituality is often too new-agey and smelling of humbug to speak to you.
+You don't necessarily think of yourself as atheistic, but too much of religion is alienating, and anything labeled "spiritual" is often too new-agey and smelling of humbug to speak to you.
 But you might be interested in things done by religious people - meditation, yoga, retreats, etc.
-And you're definitely interested in becoming a better person, improving every year in your outlook, balance, and ability to serve others in humanity.
+And you're definitely interested in becoming a better person, improving every year in your outlook, balance, and ability to serve others with humility.

 If you then have any use for religion it's self-development.
 Or more to the point, if you have to listen to a spiritual leader, your